AlgoMaster Logo

 Intuition

-This approach reads only as many characters as needed.
-For "Hello World", we only look at the last 5 characters plus however many trailing spaces there are.
-The earlier part of the string is never touched.
+This reads only as many characters as needed.
+For "Hello World", it touches the last 5 characters plus any trailing spaces and never looks at the rest.
+It also uses no extra storage, so the space cost drops to O(1).

 Algorithm